 On March 19, 2019, the County of Los Angeles (County) Board of Supervisors (Board) adopted a Motion directing County departments to prepare a Short-Term Rentals Ordinance (Ordinance) to comprehensively regulate Short-Term Rentals (STR) in the unincorporated areas of the County.
-The proposed Ordinance aims to strike a balance between the economic benefits of STRs and potential impacts to housing stock, neighborhood character, and quality of life for residents.
-If the Board adopts the Motion, the proposed regulations will apply to STRs in the unincorporated areas of the County.
-To determine if a STR is located in the unincorporated areas of the County and potentially impacted by the proposed ordinances, please visit https://gis.lacounty.gov/districtlocator/ and enter the residence address.
+The Ordinance aims to strike a balance between the economic benefits of STRs and potential impacts to housing stock, neighborhood character, and quality of life for residents.
+The proposed regulations apply to STRs in the unincorporated areas of the County.
+To determine if a STR is located in the unincorporated areas of the County and potentially impacted by the proposed ordinances, please visit_https://gis.lacounty.gov/districtlocator/ and enter the residence address.